Dalmatian

 About the Dalmatian

-Standing 19 to 24 inches tall and weighing 45 to 70 pounds, the Dalmatian is a large-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 19 to 24 inches tall and weighing 45 to 70 pounds, the Dalmatian is a large-sized dog.
+Dalmatian puppies are born completely white.
+Their iconic spots develop gradually starting at about two weeks of age and continue appearing throughout the first year of life.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview